Create versatile page templates, part 1

 Complete the template

-Mockup of a product detail page
+Mockup of a service detail page

 Let’s make one last tag helper, so that we don’t need to clutter the view with conditionals.

-Add a product feature value tag helper
+Add a service feature value tag helper

 C#